The Best Split Ergonomic Keyboards with Trackball

 Trackball placement: thumb-operated beats everything else

-Thumb-operated trackballs require less force and range of motion than finger-operated ones – which matters if RSI or strain is the reason you’re here.
+Thumb-operated trackballs require less force and less range of motion than finger-operated ones, which matters if RSI or strain is why you’re here.

 Concave keywell: the feature most keyboards skip